Harbor Communities Monitoring Study

 The third presentation, by Professor Eric Fujita of the Desert Research Institute, describes efforts to better characterize the intracommunity variations in both gaseous and particulate air pollutants, particularly pollutants with chronic health implications such as PM2.5 and toxic air contaminants.
 This research documented the accuracy of non-traditional methods (passive samplers and mini-volume samplers) and used them to cost-effectively evaluate the intra-community variations in pollutant concentrations.

-- University of California, Los Angeles - Mobile Monitoring Studies (2904 KB - pdf)
+University of California, Los Angeles - Mobile Monitoring Studies (Contract 04-348)

-- University of Southern California – Particle Count and Sound Wall Studies (6177 KB - pdf)
+University of Southern California – Particle Count and

 The communities being studied include Wilmington and parts of San Pedro, West Long Beach, and Carson.
 The fixed-location monitoring sites in operation during the HCMS and the group(s) conducting the sampling at each site are indicated on the map below.